geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 **GT_VERSION**

   The GeoTools version to include in the release.
 This may be specified as a version number such as "8.0" or "2.7.5".
 Alternatively the version may be specified as a Git branch/revision pair in the form ``<branch>@<revision>``.
 For example "master@36ba65jg53.....".
 Finally this value may be left blank in which the version currently declared in the geoserver pom will be used (usually a SNAPSHOT).
-Again if performing a non-beta release this version must be a version number corresponding to an official GeoTools release.
+Again, this version must be a version number corresponding to an official GeoTools release.

 **GWC_VERSION**

   The GeoWebCache version to include in the release.
 This may be specified as a version number such as "1.3-RC3".
 Alternatively the version may be specified as a Git revision of the form ``<branch>@<revision>`` such as "master@1b3243jb...".
-Finally this value may be left blank in which the version currently declared in the geoserver pom will be used (usually a SNAPSHOT).Git Again if performing a non-beta release this version must be a version number corresponding to an official GeoTools release.
+Finally this value may be left blank in which the version currently declared in the geoserver pom will be used (usually a SNAPSHOT).Git Again, this version must be a version number corresponding to an official GeoTools release.

 **GIT_USER**